Table of Contents

 - Visiting spice garden Matale

-HOW TO REACH CULTURAL TRIANGLE SRI LANKA?
+HOW TO REACH IMPORTANT CULTURAL TRIANGLE CITIES IN SRI LANKA?

-Usually, most travellers who wish to explore the cultural triangle start their tour in Anuradhapura, while some of them start the cultural triangle tour from Kandy.
+cultural triangle cities Sri Lanka, Usually, most travellers who wish to explore the cultural triangle start their tour in Anuradhapura, while some of them start the cultural triangle tour from Kandy.
 If you wish to see only important places in the cultural triangle, starting the tour in Anuradhapura or Kandy does not make much difference.
 But if you wish to explore other important places such as mountains, southern Sri Lanka, along with the cultural triangle, it highly recommended commencing your cultural triangle tour in Anuradhapura.

 - Sri Maha Bodhi